RainOrigami/VoxYou/README.md

 To show and setup your plugins double click their name and the plugin will be displayed.

+When you have finished setting up all cables and plugins, click `File` -> `Save` to save these settings.

 ### VoxYou MIDI setup

 If you're not using a MIDI device, you can skip this step.